WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/verbs.md

 | **Subjunctive**   | Expresses hypothetical, non-factual, or doubtful statements. | You might need to click **Preview**.                                                     |
 | **Interrogative** | Expresses uncertainty, asks a question.                      | Do you need to click **Preview**?                                                        |

 Avoid using subjunctive and interrogative moods while writing documentation.
 Any form of uncertainty, hypothesis is confusing for the reader.
+Don't change moods within a sentence.